jsalhab/Manage-GitHub-Repositories-App/README.md

 ## Backend part has the following endpoints:-

-1- An endpoint that takes a search term and returns a list of repositories.
+1- An endpoint that takes a search term and returns a list of repositories. <br/>
-2- An endpoint that allows bookmarking a repository by its id.
+2- An endpoint that allows bookmarking a repository by its id.<br/>
-3- An endpoint to get all bookmarked repositories.
+3- An endpoint to get all bookmarked repositories.<br/>
-4- An endpoint to remove a bookmark.
+4- An endpoint to remove a bookmark.<br/>
-5- An endpoint to log in a user.
+5- An endpoint to log in a user.<br/>
-6- An endpoint to sign up a user.
+6- An endpoint to sign up a user.<br/>

 ## Dexcriopns for the endpoints: